 - Not everyone online is who they say they are

-- If something doesn’t feel right, tell a trusted adult (you can use this app to report anonymously).
+- If something doesn’t feel right, tell a trusted adult – or you can report suspicious behaviour anonymously HERE

 Take these steps to staying safe